Identifying Best Candidates for Busbar Splitting: Results and discussion

-Note that for this test case, splitting one busbar per time took 68102~s (19.14~h), 67639~s for the LPAC-BuS, and 463.3~s for the AC-FC, while the total computational time for the selected buses is considerably lower, with 3523.3~s (0.98~h).
+For this test case, splitting one busbar per time took 68102~s (19.14~h), 67639~s for the LPAC-BuS and 463.3~s for the AC-FC, while the total computational time to optimize only the the selected buses is considerably lower, with 3523.3~s (0.98~h).